Here are the reviews of the top picks in the mini computer compatible with Linux category below:

 Therefore, this is not just another PI.
 It rectifies almost all the major shortcomings of the previous models.
 This makes it an ideal low-cost option for anyone on the lookout for a budget-friendly mini-computer compatible with Linux.

-Below are the five things to consider before you settle on a particular mini-computer:
+Below are some important things to consider before you settle on a particular mini-computer:

 Know what you look for